Fohdeesha/lab-docu/docs/icx7xxx-adv.md

 ```
 Now we have to generate our key pair with [puttygen](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on windows or ```ssh-keygen -t rsa``` on linux.
 The default settings of RSA @ 2048 bits works without issue.
 Generate the pair and save out both the public and private key.

+> ICX7xxx series switches support Fastiron 9, which offers up to 4096 bit RSA keys and ECDSA keys of 256 of 384 bits.

 Copy the public key file to your TFTP server.
 Then use the following command to import it into your switch:
 ```
 ip ssh pub-key-file tftp 192.168.1.8 public.key
 ```

+> The public key must be in RFC4716 format.
+> The following should convert to the appropriate format directly:
+>
+> `ssh-keygen -ef path/to/pubkey -mRFC4716 > public.key`

 You shouldn't need to be told basic key management if you're following this section, but just in case - copy your private key to the proper location on the *nix machine you'll be SSH'ing from, or if you're on windows, load it using [pageant](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Now when you SSH to the switch, it will authenticate using your private key.

 ## Name & Ditching The Serial Cable